Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 The most common lawsuits against teachers include:

-What Does Teacher Insurance Do?
+What Does Teacher Insurance Cover?

 This is where teacher liability insurance comes in.
 Comprehensive insurance for teachers includes two main types of coverage: general liability and professional liability.